United Adoration - Gafcon has a Song to Sing!

 It’s a global vision for a global church.

-United Adoration is apart of the Greenhouse Movement under Missioner General William Beasley.
-We are also partners in GAFCON’s Global Mission Partnerships Network, formed this June.
-As part of this network, I believe there are two ways UA can strengthen GAFCON’s mission of "Defending and Proclaiming the Gospel."
+We are partners in Gafcon's Global Mission Partnerships Network.
+As part of this network, I believe there are two ways UA can strengthen Gafcon's mission of "Defending and Proclaiming the Gospel."

 The Anglican Church has one of the richest histories of any denomination in musical worship, but currently, most of the songs sung in our congregations come from very few sources.